-Investments in domestic securities of the PRC denominated in CNY are made through the QFII/RQFII license, under which the Investment Adviser has been granted an investment quota, or through the China-Hong Kong Stock Connect Programmes which are subject to daily and aggregate quotas.
+Investments in domestic securities of the PRC denominated in CNY are made through the QFII/RQFII license or through the China-Hong Kong Stock Connect Programmes which are subject to daily and aggregate quotas.

-QFII/RQFII investments risk The QFII status could be suspended, reduced or revoked, which may affect the Fund's ability to invest in eligible securities or require the Fund to dispose of such securities and this could have an adverse effect on the Fund's performance.
-The RQFII status could be suspended, reduced or revoked, which may have an adverse effect on the Fund's performance.
+QFII/RQFII investments risk The QFII status could be suspended, reduced or revoked, which may affect the Sub-Fund's ability to invest in eligible securities or require the Sub-Fund to dispose of such securities and this could have an adverse effect on the Sub-Fund's performance.
+The RQFII status could be suspended, reduced or revoked, which may have an adverse effect on the Sub-Fund's performance.

-QFII/RQFII Regulations impose strict restrictions on investments (including rules on investment restrictions, minimum holding periods and repatriation of capital or profits) that are applicable to the Investment Adviser as well as to the investments made by the Fund.
-It is uncertain whether a court would protect the Fund's right to securities held for it by a licensed QFII if the QFII came under legal, financial or political pressure.
-The Investment Adviser has been granted a QFII/RQFII quota by SAFE, but each of the relevant Funds may not have exclusive use of the entire quota as the Investment Adviser may at its discretion allocate such quota to other Funds.
-As a result a Fund may be adversely impacted if there is insufficient QFII/RQFII quota to make investments.
-A Fund may suffer substantial losses if any of the key operators or parties (including the PRC Custodian and broker) is bankrupt or in default and/ or is disqualified from performing its obligations (including execution or settlement of any transaction or transfer of monies or securities).
+QFII/RQFII Regulations impose strict restrictions on investments (including rules on investment restrictions, minimum holding periods and repatriation of capital or profits) that are applicable to the Investment Manager as well as to the investments made by the Sub-Fund.
+It is uncertain whether a court would protect the Sub-Fund's right to securities held for it by a licensed QFII if the QFII came under legal, financial or political pressure.

+A Sub-Fund may suffer substantial losses if any of the key operators or parties (including the PRC Custodian and broker) is bankrupt or in default and/or is disqualified from performing its obligations (including execution or settlement of any transaction or transfer of monies or securities).